Chart Color Schemes

 Rosslyn Park hosts an older demographic, ranking in the top quartile nationwide

-Rosslyn Park's median age is 49 years, notably exceeding Greater Adelaide's 38 years and considerably older than the national norm of 38 years.
-Compared to the Greater Adelaide average, the 65-74 cohort is notably over-represented at 15.1% locally, while the 25-34 year-olds are under-represented at 7.6%.
-This 65-74 concentration is well above the national average of 9.4%.
-Since 2021, the 75 to 84 age group has grown from 9.4% to 10.6% of the population.
-Conversely, the 0 to 4 cohort has declined from 3.0% to 2.3%.
-Demographic modeling suggests Rosslyn Park's age profile will evolve significantly by 2041.
-The 85+ age cohort is projected to grow significantly, expanding by 45 people (77%) from 58 to 104.
-Notably, the combined 65+ age groups are projected to account for 60% of total population growth, reflecting the area's aging demographic profile.
-In contrast, population declines are projected for the 5-14 and 35-44 cohorts.
+Rosslyn Park's median age is 49 years, which is notably higher than Greater Adelaide's median age of 39 years and also older than the national norm of 38 years.
+Compared to the Greater Adelaide average, the 65-74 age cohort is over-represented in Rosslyn Park at 15.2%, while the 25-34 age cohort is under-represented at 7.7%.
+This concentration of the 65-74 age group is significantly higher than the national average of 9.4%.
+Between 2021 and present, the 75 to 84 age group has increased from 9.4% to 10.6% of Rosslyn Park's population.
+Conversely, the 0 to 4 age cohort has declined from 3.0% to 2.3%.
+Demographic modeling suggests that Rosslyn Park's age profile will change significantly by 2041.
+The 85+ age cohort is projected to grow significantly, increasing by 50 people (an 85% rise) from 58 to 109.
+Notably, the combined 65+ age groups are expected to account for 60% of total population growth, reflecting Rosslyn Park's aging demographic profile.
+In contrast, population declines are projected for the 5-14 and 35-44 age cohorts.